cycloptux/GiselleBot-Documentation/docs/Contents/Invite GiselleBot to your Discord Server.md

 If you don't, here's a direct invite: <{{bot.invite}}>

-The set of permissions that asks for enables most, if not all, of its commands in your server.
+The set of permissions that {{bot.name}} asks for enables most, if not all, of its commands in your server.
 Giving administrator permissions is advised if you are going to use it for logging and moderation purposes, but it's not required.

 !!!info "Note"

     By default, not all of GiselleBot's commands are enabled for everyone in a server.
-Refer to `permissions`{.interpreted-text role="ref"} for more info.
+Refer to [Permissions](../GiselleBot-Documentation/Moderation & Administration/permissions) for more info.